geocdias/Radiola/README.md

 ### Prerequisites

 To run this project you'll need to have a account on firebase and enable cloud firestore and storage where you'll put de information about de media and the media respectively.

+You can get some sample of media [here](https://github.com/geocdias/Radiola/tree/main/media)

 ### Connecting the App with Firebase